icorbrey/react-context-stateful/README.md

 ## Usage

-To create a stateful context, pass `createStatefulContext()` a functional component and export its results as shown:
+To create a stateful context, pass `createStatefulContext()` a functional component and export its results:

 ```js
 // TodoContext.jsx